jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 This workshop leans heavily on ideas from
 Managing Uncertainty in Complex Models Toolkit (2011), MUCM project, [http://mucm.aston.ac.uk/toolkit/index.php?page=MetaHomePage.html](http://mucm.aston.ac.uk/toolkit/index.php?page=MetaHomePage.html)
-Santer, W., Williams, B, and Notz, W (2003)  *'Design and Analysis of Computer Experiements'*
+Santer, W., Williams, B, and Notz, W (2003)  *'Design and Analysis of Computer Experiements'*, Springer

+We are also using fewer simulation runs than we might generally wish for.
+This is largely because we want you to spend more time trying out the various methods, and less time waiting for simulations to finish running!

 #Part 1: Experimental Designs and Simple Metamodels